larssnip/micropan/Readme.md

 We could also have done this by using the accession numbers in the columns `Replicons` and `WGS` of the downloaded table, and the functions `entrezDownload()` and `getAccessions()` in this R package.
 They will download from the Nucleotide database, resulting in uncompressed FASTA files.

+A note on compressed files: Below we make use of the software *prodigal* to find genes, and this cannot take compressed fasta files as input.
+For reading or writing files in R using `readFasta()` or `writeFasta()` you may very well work with compressed files.

 Finding coding genes
 ====================